Not sure why employee engagement ideas are important?

 Go a step further and enable a comment option as part of your internal newsletter with our email template builder to gather employee feedback in real-time.
 Comments will enable you to understand exactly how employees feel!

 4) Employee Engagement Ideas: Embrace the Power of Video

-5) Employee Engagement Ideas: Create Innovative Internal Communications Campaigns
+5) Create Innovative Internal Communications Campaigns

 As an internal communicator, you obviously understand the power of leveraging your inner creativity and imagination to create a holistic employee experience.
-Don’t be afraid to utilize special events to your advantage to launch an epic employee engagement idea.
+Don’t be afraid to utilize special events to your advantage to launch an epic employee engagement campaign.

 In case you’re wondering how well this strategy worked, 91% of workers found this exercise a valuable use of their time.

 Don’t create a company culture where working remotely is not even considered an option.
-This is 2018 people!
+This is 2020 people!
 Embrace the fact that technological advancements have changed the modern workplace and it may be for the better.

 Game-based learning or gamification can really ignite productivity levels.
-Introducing fun and play into your organization will enable collaboration and some friendly competition, enhancing performance and drive.
+Introducing fun and play into your organization will enable collaboration and some friendly competition, enhancing employee performance and drive.

 What a fun way to drill company spirit and brand loyalty into the workplace!
 Talk about creating a stellar employee experience, huh?